- xlwings requires an installation of Excel and therefore only works on Windows and macOS. Note that macOS currently does not support UDFs.

 - Python 2.7: 0.16.6

 xlwings comes pre-installed with Anaconda.
-If you are new to Python or have troubles installing xlwings, Anaconda is highly recommended.
+If you are new to Python or have trouble installing xlwings, Anaconda is highly recommended.
 Otherwise you can also install it manually with pip:

 pip install xlwings